Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Method

-We now briefly explain the nature of our chosen frequency parametrization and introduce some notations that will be useful in the subsequent sections.
-Here again, we closely follow the method described in \cite{Schimmel2017}, therefore we refer the interested reader to its extensive supplement material.
-Since we are working in the Keldysh formalism, both the fermionic frequencies in the propagators and self-energy as well as the bosonic frequencies of the vertices are continuous real numbers and one cannot formally distinguish them (as one does in the finite temperature Matsubara formalism).
-Therefore, the general structure of the frequency parametrization for propagators and vertices is the same.
+The first one discretizes the state of the system, i.e.\ self-energy and vertices, with $N_\text{freq}$ underlying frequency points.
+Since both computation time and allocated memory depend crucially on $N_\text{freq}$, this number should be chosen with care.
+For the explicit implementation of the grid, we proceed then as follows.

 Within the energy window $[-4\tau,4\tau]$, corresponding to twice the band width introduced through our tight-binding leads, we choose a linear discretization, outside of this window we use an exponentially-spaced discretization scheme.
-Given a number $N_\text{freq}$ of total frequency points, we use roughly $2/3$ of them within and $1/3$ outside of the linear window.
-In addition to this underlying grid, we add a number of extra frequencies, which depend upon whether we want to use the grid for the fermionic propagators and self-energy, the P-channel, or the XD-channel contribution of the vertex.
+Of the number $N_\text{freq}$ of total frequency points, we use roughly $2/3$ of them within and $1/3$ outside of the linear window.
+In addition to this underlying grid, we add a number of extra frequencies, which depend upon whether we want to use the grid for the self-energy, the P-channel, or the XD-channel contribution of the vertex.
 The idea here is that for each of those cases there is a frequency window of special physical interest.
-For the fermionic propagators/self-energy, this window is around the chemical potential, and for the vertex channels around the so-called feedback frequency, which equals $2\mu$ in the P- and $0$ in the X-channel.
+For the self-energy, this window is around the chemical potential, and for the vertex channels around the so-called feedback frequency, which equals $2\mu$ in the P- and $0$ in the X-channel.
 In each of these cases we add one extra frequency point at each of these special frequencies.
-Additionally, in the case of finite temperature, $N_T$ frequencies are added to resolve a frequency window of width $T$ around the special frequencies.
-We use $N_\text{freq} \sim 1500$ and $N_T \sim 10$, and have verified that these are large enough to reach convergence w.r.t.\ the frequency grid.
+Additionally, in the case of finite temperature, $N_T$ frequencies are added to resolve a frequency window $[-5T,5T]$ of width $10T$ around the special frequencies.
+We use $N_\text{freq} \sim 1490$ and $N_T =10$ and have verified that our results are converged w.r.t.\ these two parameters.
+While the number of base grid frequencies $N_\text{freq} \sim 1490$ was already used in \cite{Schimmel2017}, the chosen number of additional frequencies ($\sim 100$) to resolve the temperature window in \cite{Schimmel2017} was much higher than our $N_T=10$.
+Our comparatively low choice of this number is due to the fact, that for our study $N_T$ affects the numerical cost much more than for \cite{Schimmel2017}, due to the inclusion of the long-range part of the vertex around the feedback frequencies, see Sec.~\ref{dynamic_feedback_length}.
+However, even with the choice $N_T=10$, our data is still reasonably converged w.r.t.\ $N_T$, see App.~\ref{app_Convergence_N_T}.